mattheww/gomill/gomill_docs/mcts_tuner.rst

 - :math:`g_p` is now the number of games the parent has played

-If :setting:`max_depth` is greater than 2, then when a second-generation candidate is chosen for the second time, it is expanded itself, and so on until :setting:`max_depth` is reached.
+If :mc-setting:`max_depth` is greater than 2, then when a second-generation candidate is chosen for the second time, it is expanded itself, and so on until :mc-setting:`max_depth` is reached.

 Each time the tuner starts a new game, it walks down the tree using this formula to choose a child node at each level, until it reaches a 'leaf' node.